 Structure of the Board

 The Board is established and governed under the AGWA Act.
 It must consist of a Chair and at least five, but not more than seven directors.
-The current Board has been appointed directly by the Minister for an initial term of three months which commenced on 1 July 2014.
+The current Board has been appointed directly by the Minister for an initial term of 12 months which commenced on 1 July 2014.

 The Board currently comprises: